網頁圖片

 A

-MONGST the many works of literature, in which this nation and the French are rivals; that of theatrical entertainments has been as much controverted as any whatever: each in its turn has afferted the fuperiority of its writers above the other.
+ture, in which this nation and the French are rivals; that of theatrical entertainments has been as much controverted as any whatever: each in its turn has afferted the fuperiority of its writers above the other.

 SHAKESPEARE by the English, and Corneille by the French, are cited as proofs of the fuperiority of English and French genius, and each advocate equally hardy in sustaining the glory of his nation.

 ority of foul.
-Regularity of plan, in dramatic performances, is the work of art; conception of character, and their fupport thro' a whole theatric piece, the child of genius.
+Regularity of plan, in dramatic performances, is the work of art; conception of character, and their support thro' a whole theatric piece, the child of genius.
 Many men, nay all the French writers in tragedy, have reduced their productions for the stage, to the rules of the drama; yet, how few of them, or of any nation, have exalted and finifhed the ideas of perfonage in their pieces, to any degree of fublimity, and perfection.

-found, than that of planning a play; rules can teach one, which can effectuate nothing in the other; and many men may defign, what not one in a million can execute.
+FROM this difference we muft neceffarily conclude, that the power of conceiving and preferving juft characters in writing, is more rarely found, than that of planning a play; rules can teach one, which can effectuate nothing in the other; and many men may design, what not one in a million can execute.

-FROM this, muft it not be concluded, that if Shakespeare exceeded the French writers in conceiving, and justly fuftaining characters in tragedy, that he was of a fuperior genius to the greateft of the French nation?
+FROM this, muft it not be concluded, that if Shakespeare exceeded the French writers in conceiving, and juftly fuftaining characters in tragedy, that he was of a fuperior genius to the greateft of the French nation?

 THIS, you, madam, who understand both languages, fhall decide; but permit me to point